tinode/chat/docs/API.md

 #### Query Rewrite

 Finding users by login, phone or email requires query terms to be written with prefixes, i.e. `email:alice@example.com` instead of `alice@example.com`.
 This may present a problem to end users because it requires them to learn the query language.
 Tinode solves this problem by implementing _query rewrite_ on the server: if query term (tag) does not contain a prefix, server rewrites it by adding the appropriate prefix.
-In queries to `fn.public` the original term is also kept (query `alice@example.com` is rewritten as `email:alice@example.com OR alice@example.com`), in queries to `fn.private` only the rewritten term is kept (`alice@example.com` is rewritten as `email:alice@example.com`).
+In queries to `fnd.public` the original term is also kept (query `alice@example.com` is rewritten as `email:alice@example.com OR alice@example.com`), in queries to `fnd.private` only the rewritten term is kept (`alice@example.com` is rewritten as `email:alice@example.com`).
 All terms that look like email, for instance, `alice@example.com` are rewritten to `email:alice@example.com OR alice@example.com`.
 Terms which look like phone numbers are converted to [E.164](https://en.wikipedia.org/wiki/E.164) and also rewritten as `tel:+14155551212 OR +14155551212`.
-In addition, in queries to `fn.public` all other unprefixed terms which look like logins are rewritten as logins: `alice` -> `basic:alice OR alice`.
+In addition, in queries to `fnd.public` all other unprefixed terms which look like logins are rewritten as logins: `alice` -> `basic:alice OR alice`.

+As described above, tags which look like phone numbers are converted to E.164 format.
+Such conversion requires a country code.
+The following logic is used when converting phone number tags to E.164:
+* If the tag already contains a country code prefix, it's used as is: `+1(415)555-1212` -> `+14155551212`.
+* If the tag has no prefix, country code is taken from the locale value set by the client in `lang` field of the `{hi}` message.
+* If client has not provided the code, the country code is taken from `default_country_code` field of the `tinode.conf`.
+* If no `default_country_code` is set in `tinode.conf`, `US` country code is used.

 #### Possible Use Cases
 * Restricting users to organisations.